NEW: Top tips for opening your e-tickets

 How do e-tickets work?

-For the first time this year, we are using e-tickets – no more lost tickets or leaving them at home, plus it’s kinder to the environment too!
-All tickets and passes will be e-mailed you to print-at-home, so no postage costs apply.
+No more lost tickets or leaving them at home, plus it’s kinder to the environment too!
+All tickets and passes will be e-mailed to you to print-at-home, so no postage costs apply.
 You’ll receive an email in the spring with a link to download your tickets and passes.

-I can’t use the tickets I’ve bought, can I get a refund?
+I can’t use the tickets I’ve bought, can I request a refund?

 I’m afraid we can’t refund or resell tickets that can no longer be used.